lerra/lezg.in/content/posts/adding-an-api-to-my-grind-and-brew-coffee-machine-to-make-it-smart/index.en.md

 So, I started to think, what's missing to make my mornings even more awesome.
 The idea with having fresh coffee would be a great.
 The only problem I had then was the time, then came the pandemic, as jay-z would say, I got 99 problems, but a time ain't one.

  I already had some wires, ESP's and relays already but I was unsure how the inside of the coffee machine was wired.
 I was speaking to my friend Peter over the phone that is so deep into the electronics that it is insane, and I told him  about what I was planning to do.
 He said that I might not need a relay to do this and could use the ESP to do this depending on the voltage.
-He found the {{< link href="philips-service-manual-grind-and-breew-hd7762.pdf" content="service manual online" >}}  and was checking it but could not find any details about the circuit board and without me thinking it through, we started to disassemble it.
+He found the {{< link href="philips-service-manual-grind-and-breew-hd7762.pdf" content="service manual online" >}}  and was checking it but could not find any details about the circuit board.
+We started to disassemble the coffee machine without me really thinking it through.

 One hour later, I measured with the multimeter to see where to hook into the circuit and we identified that the voltage is 4.3v and Peter told me that the ESP only supports 3.6V.
 We decided to test it out anyway and the sacrifice an ESP if it would get killed during the test as other have successfully been running even with 5V.
 The benefit of a successful test would be one less component (the relay).
 The circuit board was a lot denser  than I thought, and I have not soldered in 20 years, so we agreed that we would meet up to get some help and learn how to do it myself.
 It took a month before we did that due to the pandemic.
 Now, **working from home and no coffee for a month was challenging**.